samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Properties

-Some weapons in the Firearms table have the following properties, in addition to properties described in the [Player’s Handbook](/sources/dnd/phb-2024).
+Some weapons in the Firearms table have the following properties, in addition to properties described in the [Player's Handbook](/sources/dnd/phb-2024).

 ##### Burst Fire

-As an action, you can expend 10 pieces of a Burst Fire weapon’s ammunition to spray shots in a 10-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) within the weapon’s normal range.
+As an action, you can expend 10 pieces of a Burst Fire weapon's ammunition to spray shots in a 10-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) within the weapon's normal range.
 Each creature in that area must succeed on a DC 15 Dexterity saving throw or take damage.
-Roll the weapon’s damage once, and apply it to each creature that failed the save.
+Roll the weapon's damage once, and apply it to each creature that failed the save.

 ##### Reload